 1. Skin Prep

 Most men who want to manscape already know how to shave their face and know how important it is to prep the skin beforehand for a comfortable shave.
-You do not want the razor scratching on the surface of your skin and hurting you, for example.
+You do not want the razor burn on your sensitive areas after all.

 2. Shaving the Back